How to Choose a Kayak

 Take a Test Drive

 If possible, after you’ve narrowed your choice down to two or three models, try them out.
 It’s the best way to choose a kayak.
-Check out your local REI store-some of them let members demo boats for free.
 You could also borrow a boat from a friend or attend a symposium where manufacturers let you test gear.
 Local paddling clubs are a good source of information for these types of events.

 The Great Outdoors